 The first questions with diets are: Will it work?
 How much weight can you lose?
 How much exercise is necessary?

 Fasting, on the other hand, is once again simple.
-After you don’t eat anything, the energy expended must come from your energy storage.
+After you eat nothing, energy must come from your energy storage.
 And as long as you don’t cheat and trigger an insulin reaction, the energy comes from stored body fat.

-Furthermore, intermittent fasting can be increased at any time, which does not work with diets.
+Furthermore, intermittent fasting can be increased anytime, which does not work with diets.
 If you follow a strict keto diet, you can hardly become more ketogenic.

 And that is again fasting because the ultimate ketogenic diet uses only stored body fat for energy production.
 And that’s fasting.

 Moreover, with fasting, you can still fast for a more extended period or more often, which means there are hardly any limits to the health benefits of intermittent fasting.

 That is an unbelievable advantage of fasting over all diets out there.

 Moreover, current studies prove intermittent fasting fights visceral fat more effectively than low-carb diets.
 And this without exercise (Catenacci et al. 20162).

 3. It’s Cheap as Hell